Coffee in Champasak Province

 Case Study – Yrou Coffee, Champasak

-Founded by Ketmany Phosavanh, a young female Q grader, Yrou Coffee [LINK: COFFEE PRODUCERS] partners with Hmong and Khmu farmers to produce shade-grown specialty Arabica in the Bolaven Plateau, near Paksong.
+Founded by Ketmany Phosavanh, a young female Q grader, Yrou Coffee partners with Hmong and Khmu farmers to produce shade-grown specialty Arabica in the Bolaven Plateau, near Paksong.

 Yrou Coffee brings three generations of coffee growers together to improve coffee quality and empower ethnic communities.
 The company distributes free coffee seedlings to farmers and trains them in sustainable practices.
 Locally roasted beans are tailored for high-end markets, ensuring quality and traceability.

-Ketmany Phosavanh is one of only four certified Q Graders in Laos.
+Ketmany Phosavanh is the first Lao women certified Q Grader.
 A Q Grader is a highly skilled coffee professional, certified by the Coffee Quality Institute (CQI) in California, to evaluate and grade coffee quality.
 Q Graders are taught to develop exceptional sensory skills to detect subtle flavours and aromas in coffee, and their assessments can significantly influence coffee pricing and market value.

-Ketmany is helping Yrou Coffee to position itself as a leader in Laos's evolving coffee industry.
+Ketmany is helping Yrou Coffee to position itself as a leader in Laos' evolving coffee industry.

 Founded in 1905 as a French administrative centre, Pakse is a key commercial hub in southern Laos, linking the Mekong and Xe Don rivers with coffee traders from the Bolaven Plateau and neighbouring Thailand, Vietnam, and Cambodia.

-An hour’s drive from Pakse, the Mekong meets the Bolaven Plateau and the journey into Laos’s coffee heartland begins.
-The road to Paksong, the coffee capital, is dotted with kilometre markers guiding traders and visitors alike.
+An hour’s drive from Pakse, rising from the Mekong, meets the Bolaven Plateau and the journey into Laos’ coffee heartland begins.
+The road to Paksong, the coffee capital of the southern highlands, is dotted with kilometre markers guiding traders and visitors alike.

 At kilometre 34, the Coffee Research Centre supports the industry with training and a nursery.
 It has panoramic views over a deep valley shaped by ancient volcanic activity and winding rivers.
 In the distance, an arm of the Bolaven Plateau forms a steep, tree-covered escarpment, rising sharply from the valley.
 Far away, the Mekong River appears as a faint ribbon of water, its gentle bend just visible.

-Further along, at kilometre 40, cafés like CPC Coffee Shop serves freshly brewed coffee, and Lak 40 has three generations of coffee growers serving specialty roasts.
-Jhai Café offers locally sourced brews, while CC 1971 Café reinvests profits into education and clean water projects from a retrofitted bombed-out building.
+Further along, at kilometre 40, cafés like CPC Coffee Shop serve freshly brewed coffee, and Lak 40 has three generations of coffee growers serving specialty roasts.
+Jhai Café offers locally sourced brews, while CC 1971 Café reinvests its profits into education and clean water projects from a retrofitted bombed-out building.
+Le Deux Soeurs Café, on the outskirts of Paksong, is run by two young sisters, serving a delicious cakes and freshly brewed coffee in a beautiful garden setting.
 Deu Hueng and Miraclelao Coffee factories also mark the landscape.

-At 1,300m elevation, Yrou Coffee’s female founder is a third-generation grower and one of Laos’s few Q graders.
-Yrou produces Arabica varieties like Typica, Yellow Caturra, and Catimor while supporting local women and ethnic communities.
+At 1,300 m elevation is Yrou Coffee, whose female founder is a third-generation grower and one of Laos’ few Q graders.
+Yrou produces Arabica varieties like Typica, Yellow Caturra, and Catimor, working with local women and ethnic communities.

-The Paksong Highlands Café, set in a traditional Lao wooden home, offers tranquil plantation views and specialty blends.
-In Nam Neau, near the Vietnam border, Yuni Coffee’s vibrant café introduces specialty coffee to locals.
+The Paksong Highland Coffee Estate, set in a traditional Lao wooden home, offers tranquil plantation views and specialty blends.

-Visitors can also explore the Bolaven’s stunning waterfalls—Tad Fane, Tad Yuang, and Tad Champee—or zipline above them for an unforgettable view of the plateau’s lush landscapes and coffee farms.
+Visitors can also explore the Bolaven’s stunning waterfalls of Tad Fane, Tad Yuang, and Tad Champee.
+Or zipline above them for an unforgettable view of the plateau’s lush landscapes and coffee farms.

 Vat Phou temple complex